awsm-org/awsm/README.md

 }
 ```

-Please note that JAWS defines some standard [ AWS CloudFormation parameters](https://github.com/jaws-framework/JAWS/blob/master/docs/project_structure.md#resources-cfjson) that can be used as `"Ref"`s
+Please note that JAWS defines some standard [ AWS CloudFormation parameters](https://github.com/jaws-framework/JAWS/blob/master/docs/project_structure.md#resources-cfjson) that can be used as `"Ref"`'s

 #### awsm.json At Lambda Root